 Age Verification provides an effective and internationally recognized Age Verification Process.
 Producers can enter and store Birth Date information and have it readily available for domestic and export markets.

-Detailed instructions are available in the CCIA Resource Center or the Client Support Representatives can give you instructions over the phone.
+Detailed instructions are available in the CLTS Resource Centre or the Client Support Representatives can provide instructions over the phone.
 1.877.909.2333

 - Demand to see the birth certificate prior to purchasing.
 Any potential errors could be addressed with the seller at that time.